 Today I’m delighted to be joined by best-selling psychological thriller writer and fellow Corvus Books author, Holly Seddon.
-Holly’s first book, was Try Not to Breathe, and her latest, Don’t Close your Eyes, has just been published.
+Holly’s first book, was Try Not to Breathe, and her second, Don’t Close your Eyes, has just been published.

 Don’t Close Your Eyes tells the story of twins Robin and Sarah who were torn apart in their youth.
 Now in her early 30s, Robin lives alone in Manchester.
 Too scared to leave the house, she spends her days pacing the rooms or watching.
 Watching the street, the houses, the neighbours.
 Until one day, she sees something she shouldn’t…